- 日本の漆の歴史と伝統 -

 What is Urushi? 漆

-Urushi is a natural sap from the urushi tree.
+Urushi lacquer is a natural sap from the urushi tree.
+The Urushi sap is a curing medium of the tree itself while the tree is harmed.
+Therefore, the Urushi sap has many outstanding characteristics for protection.
 There are no synthetic urushi in the world, or to say urushiol (main component or urushi) can not be made synthetically.

 By material composition, in the case of Japanese raw urushi, it is composed of urushiol (60–65 wt%), water (25–30 wt%), plant gums (5–7 wt%), and enzymatic laccase(0.2 wt%).
 Urushiol is basically an organic oil.
 The composition differs from where the tree grew or when or how it is tapped.
 The more urushiol is contained the better it is as urushi lacquer.